renpy/renpy/sphinx/source/screen_special.rst

     game.)

     If items is empty, the menu should not be shown.

+When `items` is not present, the NVL screen is expected to always give a text widget an id of "what".
+Ren'Py uses it to calculate auto-forward-mode time, click-to-continue, and other things.
+(This is satisfied automatically if the default what_id is used.)

 Ren'Py also supports an ``nvl_choice`` screen, which takes the same parameters as ``nvl``, and is used in preference to ``nvl`` when